-If equipped, this power outlet is on the rear of the center floor console.
+If equipped, this power outlet is inside the center console.
 It can be used to plug in electrical equipment that uses a maximum limit of 150 watts.

 An indicator light on the outlet turns on to show it is in use.
-The light comes on when the vehicle is started, equipment requiring less than 150 watts is plugged into the outlet, and no system fault is detected.
+The light comes on when the ignition is in ON/RUN/START, equipment requiring less than 150 watts is plugged into the outlet, and no system fault is detected.

-The indicator light does not come on when the ignition is off or if the equipment is not fully seated into the outlet.
+The indicator light does not come on when the ignition is in LOCK/OFF or if the equipment is not fully seated into the outlet.

 If equipment is connected using more than 150 watts or a system fault is detected, a protection circuit shuts off the power supply and the indicator light turns off.
 To reset the circuit, unplug the item and plug it back in or turn the Retained Accessory Power (RAP) off and then back on.
-See Retained Accessory Power (RAP) \Rightarrow 186.
+See Retained Accessory Power (RAP) \Rightarrow 200.
 The power restarts when equipment using 150 watts or less is plugged into the outlet and a system fault is not detected.